Insha Allah Khan: Life

-Insha's father, Sayyid Hakim Mir Masha Allah Khan was a famous physician and aristocrat.
+Insha's father, Syed Hakim Mir Masha Allah Khan was a famous physician and aristocrat.
 During a period of disturbance in Delhi, he moved to Murshidabad in Bengal, where Nawab Siraj-ud-Daula was his patron.
 His son Insha was born in Murshidabad.

 During the reign of Shah Alam II, Insha came to Delhi.
 In 1780, he joined the army of Mirza Najaf Khan, and later gained access to the royal court.
 His poetic skills and sarcastic wit made him well-known, and also unpopular with the poets of Delhi, such as Mirza Azim Beg.
 After the decline of Mughal power which led to the blinding of Shah Alam II in 1788, Insha decided to try his luck in Lucknow.
 In 1791, he joined the court of Mirza Sulaiman Shikoh (a Mughal prince then living in exile in Lucknow), entering into a legendary rivalry with the Mirza's ustad, the poet Mashafi, and eventually displacing him from his position.
-After some years, Insha moved on to the court of Saadat Ali Khan, the new ruler of Avadh, an association which writers such as Muhammad Husain Azad believe led to a decline in his poetry.
+After some years, Insha moved on to the court of Saadat Ali Khan, the new ruler of Awadh, an association which writers such as Muhammad Husain Azad believe led to a decline in his poetry and his young son died during this period.
 Eventually, Insha fell from the ruler's grace after making a joke at his expense.
 He spent his last years bereft of patronage, in poor health, till his death in 1817.